gabrielsoltz/metahub/README.md

 - `latest`: in sync with master branch
 - `<x.y.z>`: you can find the releases [here](https://github.com/gabrielsoltz/metahub/releases)
-- `stable`: this tag always point to the latest release.
+- `stable`: this tag always points to the latest release.

 For running from the public registry, you can run the following command: